badlydrawnrob/python-playground/building-with-fast-api/notes/Anki.md

 - Decorators
 - A route and route handler (with images)
     - what is a path, query params, urls
-    - what is a request, request body, response body
+    - what is a request, request body, response body, response header
     - RESTful elements and actions
-    - Code responses (does not exist) etc
+    - Code responses (does not exist) and ERROR handling etc
 - Schemas and models (with validation)
     - Auth tokens and CSRF etc
     - Sanitize the user generated input data